 Watch a Christmas Play, a Show or a Movie

 The options for this one are endless.
-There are many community theatres that put on plays and shows during Christmas season.
+There are many community theaters that put on plays and shows during Christmas season.
 Why not support your community and enjoy some family time together.
 Making one of those as your annual ‘before Christmas outing’ is a great way to get into Christmas season.
-If you are not into the theatre, then go and see a Christmas movie or have a Christmas movie night at home.
+If you are not into the theater, then go and see a Christmas movie or have a Christmas movie night at home.
 Watching a Christmas movie at home with some caramel popcorn and hot chocolate is just as much fun (or maybe even more) as going out.

 Attend a Christmas-Themed Event or a Gala